 North Saanich BC, Canada

-We closed 5 thru-hulls: the galley raw water sink intake, head intake, head outtake, sink drain and macerator.
+We closed 5 thru-hulls: the galley raw water sink intake (leftmost thruhull, first photo), head intake (second photo), head outtake (second photo), sink drain (second photo) and macerator.

 We kept most of the thru-hulls in the galley (sink, fore/aft cockpit drains and engine intake) but replaced all fittings.